Q1. What resources are available for teachers to use for science and maths teaching? Are the resources adequate to teach a broad curriculum?

 The availability of resources needed for teaching a broad curriculum can be impeded by a lack of storage space, even if funding is available.
 A lack of storage space can also mean that new resources are at a risk of being poorly maintained or stored in an unsafe manner.

-The National Centre for Excellence in the Teaching of Mathematics, NRICH and the Primary Strategy offer some guidance on maths equipment; more comprehensive advice on the use of manipulatives is currently being researched.
+The National Centre for Excellence in the Teaching of Mathematics and NRICH offer guidance on maths equipment.

 Ideas for improvement